Doumbia joins Girona on three-year deal

+Seydou Doumbia will play for his sixth team in four years after joining Girona.

-The LaLiga club has signed the nomadic Cote d'Ivoire striker on a three-year deal.
+The LaLiga club have signed the nomadic Ivory Coast striker on a three-year deal.

 The 30-year-old also had an unproductive loan spell in the Premier League with Newcastle United during his time with the Serie A outfit.